zoe-kch/CogWorks-Vision-Module-Capstone/README.md

 ## Usage
 ![vision_capstone_example](https://github.com/user-attachments/assets/8904f2b8-99fd-45fc-98ed-b095c899397b)

-> Note: It is important to use this technology with ethnics and consideration in mind.
+> Note: It is important to use this technology with ethics and consideration in mind.
 Privacy is a right.

 ## Configuration